xferra/linterhub.com-temp/CONTRIBUTING.md

 Adding missing tests for linter:
 - with full data
-- incorect collection of languages
+- incorrect collection of languages

 Closes #456
 ```